The Japanese marten (Martes melampus) is the most closely related mammal in the marten genus to sable.

 Japanese martens are hunted for fur from 1 December to 31 January, except in the Hokkaido and Tsushima Islands, where it is protected.
 It is illegal to hunt females, a restriction that helps to maintain the population.

-Japanese martens predation of Japanese Hare is beneficial to the timber industry as a result of Japanese Hare can destroy the quality of the tree.
+Japanese marten’s predation of Japanese hare is beneficial to the timber industry because it can destroy the quality of the tree.

-Japanese martens is a species of concern due to pressure from human activity in recent years, which has led to major changes in Japan’s natural environment.
+Japanese martens are a species of concern due to pressure from human activity in recent years, which has led to major changes in Japan’s natural environment.

 It is decreasing in number due to the excessive trapping of its fur and the adverse effects of agricultural insecticides.
 However, females are safe from trapping.

 Japanese Martens may not be common in these plantations.
-Japanese Martens was found to have been killed by a vehicle, and five more were found to have been killed by wild dogs.
+Japanese Martens were found to have been killed by a vehicle, and five more were found to have been killed by wild dogs.

-Further habitat degradation by forestry practices and road development, as well as the system for the management of feral dogs, should be considered in the conservation plan for this subspecies.
+Further habitat degradation by forestry practices and road development, as well as the system for managing feral dogs, should be considered in the conservation plan for this subspecies.